 Tread carefully if the app you're creating falls into any of the six examples below.

 - Social media apps

-- Sites which rely heavily on SEO (blogs, podcast directories etc)
+- Sites which rely heavily on SEO (blogs, podcast directories etc.)

 Why use URL parameters and not custom states

 The biggest drawback of using custom states is that they reset whenever the page is refreshed.
-Another drawback is that your users cannot use the back button in the browser.
+Another disadvantage is that your users cannot use the back button in the browser.
 If they do, they'll be navigated off your website.

 Consider a case where a user lands on your website https://xyz.com/.
-If you're using custom states, the user will be navigated away from this page when they press back button.
+If you're using custom states, the user will be navigated away from this page when they press the back button.

-If however, you use URL parameters, when they navigate from https://xyz.com/ to https://xyz.com?product=1 and then to https://xyz.com?product=2, they'll be navigated back from https://xyz.com?product=2 to https://xyz.com?product=1.
+If, however, you use URL parameters, when they navigate from https://xyz.com/ to https://xyz.com?product=1 and then to https://xyz.com?product=2, they'll be navigated back from https://xyz.com?product=2 to https://xyz.com?product=1.